Electroanalog/PSX-Flash-BIOS/README.md

 ## Installation Notes

 - Recommended adapter PCB material is **Flex** or **FR4-Standard** with a thickness of **0.8mm or less**, to ensure low-profile installation and proper clearance on the PlayStation mainboard.
+- When using FR-4 PCBs, **castellated holes** may be required for edge-aligned soldering to the mainboard, which can increase manufacturing cost.
+In contrast, **flex PCBs with ENIG finish** are thinner, mechanically compliant, and typically more affordable for low-profile installations, eliminating the need for castellations while simplifying assembly.
-- The original **SOP32 or SOP40 Mask ROM must be desoldered using a hot air rework station**.
+- The original **SOP32 or SOP40 Mask ROM must be desoldered from the PS1 mainboard using a hot air rework station**.
 This tool is essential for safe removal without damaging PCB pads or nearby components.
-- Place EEPROM with correct orientation matching the adapter silkscreen.
+- Place the EEPROM with correct orientation, matching the silkscreen markings on the **PSX Flash BIOS 40** or **PSX Flash BIOS 32** adapter.
+Carefully ensure that **all pins are precisely aligned with the PCB pads** before soldering.
 - Fine pitch soldering skills are essential.
+- A **PCB inspection scope** is highly recommended to objectively verify solder quality on each IC pin, especially for fine-pitch packages like TSOP32.
 - A **10 kΩ 0402 resistor** is used to pull the **WE** (Write Enable) pin high, putting the EEPROM in read-only mode.
 If preferred, a solder bridge can be used in place of the resistor.
-- Adapter boards have been tested and verified on real hardware.
+- Adapter boards have been tested and verified on real hardware, including SCPH-1000, SCPH-1001, and SCPH-7501 consoles.

 ---